 The balance of Africa-Europe migration is mostly beneficial for both continents.
-Fostering partnership is thus not only necessary for both continents but a key ingredient to unlocking the potential of a sustainable and mutually beneficial relationship, as explained in the following quote.
+Fostering partnership is thus not only necessary for both continents but a key ingredient to unlocking the potential of a sustainable and mutually beneficial relationship.

 Building Bridges Over Troubled Waters